Our Verdict

 Durability

-Right out of the box, I noticed the high-quality materials of the On Cloud 6.
-With reports of premature wear at the flex points, I kept a close eye on this during testing.
-I am happy to report I had no trouble with these shoes during my extensive walks.
-There are no signs of the shoe breaking down.
+Right out of the box, we noticed the high-quality materials of the On Cloud 6.
+However, after reading reports of premature wear at the flex points, we kept a close eye on this during testing.
+We are happy to report that we had no trouble with this during the many walks we took in these shoes.
+We saw no signs of the shoe breaking down.
 However, the upper material is lighter than that of other shoes in the lineup, and compared to these, we could imagine them wearing down more quickly.
-Additionally, the elastic laces loosened up during my first walk to fit my foot height.
-While they didn't stretch out any more than this during my tests, I am concerned the elastic will continue to stretch and lose its security.
-In any case, should this happen, you can always replace the elastic laces with the traditional laces.

 Should You Buy the On Cloud 6?

 The On Cloud 6 is one of our favorite walking shoes, and we recommend it for those seeking a supportive fit.
-We tested the On Cloud 5 and loved them, and we think the On Cloud 6 is just as great.
-If anything, they might be even better if you have wider feet, as this new iteration is slightly wider.
+We tested the On Cloud 5 and loved it, and we think the On Cloud 6 is just as great.
+If anything, it might be even better if you have wider feet, as this new iteration is slightly wider.
 All in all, we think these shoes are a great investment and will keep your feet happy regardless of the walks you venture out on.

 What Other Walking Shoes Should You Consider?